kyverno/website/content/en/docs/Installation/_index.md

 #### Option 1: Auto-generate a self-signed CA and certificate

 Kyverno can automatically generate a new self-signed Certificate Authority (CA) and a CA signed certificate to use for webhook registration.
-This is the default behavior when installing Kyverno.
+This is the default behavior when installing Kyverno and expiration is set at one year.
+When Kyverno manage its own certificates, it will gracefully handle regeneration upon expiry.

 ```sh
 ## Install Kyverno